Q: What happened to the Optima credit card from American Express? I went to their website and can’t find it anywhere!

-- The Optima Oasis is different: Still available, this program is for those who have burned bridges with AmEx in the past and are looking to make things right.
+- The Optima Oasis is different: If still available, this program was for those who have burned bridges with AmEx in the past and were looking to make things right.
 After paying off an old debt in full, certain ex-cardmembers would be invited to apply for the AmEx Optima Oasis card, which would have a credit limit up to half the amount of the charged-off balance.
 This program is a very targeted offer and not available to everyone.
 To the best of my knowledge, AmEx’s partner collection agencies (such as First Source Advantage and NCO) are the ones who are responsible for offering the Oasis program.

 - Very few Optima accounts exist today: As mentioned the normal Optima card application was closed off in 2009 and since that time, many existing cardmembers have been converted to other AmEx cards.
-Long story short, the normal version of this credit card (not talking about the Oasis) is extinct and its probably only a matter of time before all accounts are switched to other American Express cards.
+Long story short, the normal version of this credit card (not talking about the Oasis) is extinct and more than likely all remaining accounts have been converted to something like American Express Everyday or Blue Cash Everday.

 Some other AmEx charge card options with Membership Rewards:

 Gold Card: A number of benefits with an annual fee.

 Platinum Card: This is the highest tier for a charge card offered to the public.
 The $450 annual fee isn’t for everyone but if you travel frequently you may wish to do the math to see if it makes sense for you.

 Blue Cash: There are now two versions (one has no annual fee) and the cash rewards are hard to beat.